 - The

-command is used to exit a loop prematurely or skip to the next iteration. - It works with both
+breakcommand is used to exit a loop prematurely or skip to the next iteration. - It works with both

-can be used in conjunction with conditions to exit a loop based on specific criteria.- Always be mindful of the context in which
+forandwhileloops, as well as nested loops. breakcan be used in conjunction with conditions to exit a loop based on specific criteria.- Always be mindful of the context in which

-is used and test your code thoroughly.
+breakis used and test your code thoroughly.

 Recommended Topics to Read

-command but instead of exiting a loop, it skips to the next iteration.
+Next, you can read about the continue command, which is similar to the break command but instead of exiting a loop, it skips to the next iteration.
 This command is also useful for manipulating loops and conditional statements.

 Challenge

 Try writing a script that loops through the numbers 1 to 10, and for each number, check if it’s even.
 If it’s even, print “Even number: $number”.
-If it’s odd, use the continue
+If it’s odd, use the continue command to skip to the next iteration.

 Good luck!